nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `search {KEYWORD}... <attribute>/{ATTRIBUTE_KEYWORD}...`

-* `KEYWORD` will be used to match with all attribute of the person.
+* `KEYWORD` will be used to match with all attribute of the client.
 * `<attribute>/` refers to the argument tag for the client's attribute.
 * `{ATTRIBUTE_KEYWORD}` refers to the keyword that is to be matched with the corresponding client attribute.
 * If no `KEYWORD` is provided, search will be based on `<attribute>/{ATTRIBUTE_KEYWORD}` only.